linmaliakal/TwitterMessagingEngine/README.md

 # TwitterMessagingEngine
 Initial project for 330 Software Engineering class in which a set of classes process Twitter-like messages.
 Unit tests are included as well.
 ## Details
-Developing a set of classes to process Twitter-like messages and writing unit tests to show that the code works.
+Developing a set of classes to process Twitter-like messages and writing unit tests to show that the code works.<br/>
 Tweet Guidelines:
 * no more than 280 characters
 * "#" can have any alphanumeric characters after it